GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 JPMorgan market strategists wrote in a recent note that markets have rebounded recently because investors are "looking through the hawkish Fed and ominous signal" from the rates curve flattening.

-"We believe this is warranted given strong economic fundamentals, our expectation the [2 year and 10 year Treasury] curve will stay positive this year, and moderating risks of large energy supply disruptions," they wrote.
+"We believe this is warranted given strong economic fundamentals, our expectation the (twp-year and 10-year Treasury) curve will stay positive this year, and moderating risks of large energy supply disruptions," they wrote.

 Currency market activity continued to be relatively subdued, confirming the lack of any clear directional trends.

-Against the U.S. dollar, the yen JPY=EBS was up slightly by 1700 GMT/1:00 pm ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.
+Against the U.S. dollar, the yen JPY=EBS was up about 0.3%by 1900 GMT/3:00 pm ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.

-The euro EUR=EBS and sterling GBP=D3 both fell about 0.4% against a broadly stronger dollar =USD.
+The euro EUR=EBS and sterling GBP=D3 fell about 0.2% and 0.4% respectively against a broadly stronger dollar =USD.

 Global FX performancehttp://tmsnrt.rs/2egbfVh